ShrivastavSarthak/ShrivastavSarthak/README.md

 ### 👨‍💻 About Me

-- 🔭 I’m currently working on **a Parental Control System**
+- 🎯 Full Stack Developer passionate about building seamless, scalable, and modern web applications
-- 🌱 I’m learning **Firebase Notifications and Razorpay Integration**
+- 🔍 Currently diving deep into advanced **frontend and backend concepts** to sharpen my architectural thinking
-- 💬 Ask me about **Next.js, NestJS, MongoDB, or full-stack architectures**
+- 🧠 Hands-on with **Next.js, NestJS, MongoDB**, and everything in between — from UI to APIs
-- 👨‍🎓 Graduated in **2024**
+- 🎓 Graduated in **2024**, and always learning something new every day
-- ⚡ Fun fact: I can build both APIs and UI without coffee 😄
+- ☕ Fun fact: I can build complete apps without needing a sip of coffee 😄

 ---